 When you are injured by someone else’s dog, it is their homeowners’ insurance that is responsible for taking care of your bills, pain and suffering, lost wages, scarring and in some cases property damage.
 Although many people are uncomfortable with the idea of suing a friend or family member, a person’s homeowners insurance is there to protect you from the damages and injuries caused by their pets.

 Not all injuries caused by dogs and other pets are bites.
 We have handled cases where serious injury was caused because a dog jumped up and knocked a person over, breaking several bones.
 If someone invites you onto their property, it is their responsibility to control their animals.
+Our Pittsburgh premises liability lawyers have represented dog bite injury victims with a premises liability claim.
 If you have suffered a broken bone, serious bruising, or another injury caused by a dog knocking you over or attacking you, contact our Pittsburgh animal bite lawyers today for a free consultation.

 Over 50% of the time, a child is the victim.